f-person/auto-dark-mode.nvim/README.md

 By default, they just change the background option, but you can do whatever you like.

 `update_interval` is how frequently the system appearance is checked.
+The value needs to be larger than whatever time your system takes to query dark mode.
+Otherwise you risk freezing neovim on shutdown.
 The value is stored in milliseconds.
 Defaults to `3000`.

 ```lua
 local auto_dark_mode = require('auto-dark-mode')